awslabs/kubeflow-manifests/website/content/en/docs/deployment/terraform-s3-backend.md

 > Required Terraform variables will still need to be provided as input when deploying even if a remote state file is being used.
 >
 > For example, a cluster name will still need to be provided through the TF_VAR_cluster_name or `.tfvar` file before deploying.
+>
+> Make sure you provide your .tfvars file in the deployment folder and export all the TF_VAR variables when making changes to an existing deployment.

 ## Permissions